SpyglassMC/Spyglass/README.md

 - Install the recommended [ESLint extension][eslint-extension].
 Make a copy of `.vscode/settings.template.json` and rename it to `.vscode/settings.json`.
   Now your VS Code should automatically fix all linting errors every time you save the file.
 - Press F5 to run the VS Code extension in development environment.
 VS Code will automatically compile all packages and build the extension file in watch mode.

+Or if you prefer the command line tool:

+- `npm run build` to build all packages.
+- `npm run watch` to watch changes and build all packages.
+- `npm test` to test all packages.
+- `npm run lint` to check linting errors.
+- `npm run lint:fix` to fix all auto-fixable linting errors.
+- `npm commit` to fix all auto-fixable linting errors.

 Please refrain from using `mocha --watch`, as it might interface with and break the snapshot testing.